When Culture Leads: The Legacy of Intellectual Ratchet and the Business Case for Human-Centered Leadership

 The Work Continues

-IR no longer produces events.
+IR may no longer be producing events.

 I guide my clients through the same truth I learned in that coworking space: